Free tool · 98 cards in the database

 • 1x Everything else

-Estimates scale each card's editorial first-year value against a $24,000/year baseline spend assumption, then subtract the annual fee.
-Actual value depends on which categories you spend in — see each card's earn rates above, and its full review for the details behind the numbers.
+Estimates scale each card’s editorial first-year value against a $24,000/year baseline spend assumption, then subtract the annual fee.
+Earn is scaled between a quarter and three times that baseline; outside that band — below about $6,000 or above $72,000 of spend — it stops tracking spend one-for-one.
+Bonus values assume you meet the card’s minimum-spend requirements (listed in each offer’s terms); at lower spend you may earn only part of the bonus.
+Rewards math also assumes you pay your balance in full every month — interest charges quickly exceed any rewards value.
+Actual value depends on which categories you spend in — see each card’s earn rates above, and its full review for the details behind the numbers.

 How to use this